jluudev/365-group-project/docs/peer_review_response.md

 - Added age to hero table
 - added docstrings to all function endpoints and class declarations
 - changed accessing of find_heroes' hero data to column selection rather than indexing
+- remove_heroes renamed to remove_dead_heroes to be more reflective of function's purpose
 - the following endpoints have been updated to reflect more informative success and failure messages
     - create_guild
     - create_dungeon